-This summer, we launched our inaugural Talk Education Awards for Innovation in Education
+Earlier this year, we launched our 2023 Talk Education Awards for Innovation in Education

-– and we were blown away by the sheer number and quality of entries from hundreds of schools across the globe.
-We’ve harnessed our team’s combined 300 years of experience and on-the-ground, insider knowledge to keep tabs on what amazing things schools have been up to, and our panel of informers and judges – experienced researchers and educational experts, former heads, teachers and advisors, all with their eyes and ears to the ground – spent the summer locked away in very heated discussion, whittling down our winners and shortlist to the schools who have impressed us the most.
+We’ve harnessed our team’s combined 300 years of experience and on-the-ground, insider knowledge to keep tabs on what amazing things schools have been up to, and our panel of informers and judges – experienced researchers and educational experts, former heads, teachers and advisers, all with their eyes and ears to the ground – have spent the summer locked away in very heated discussion, whittling down our shortlist and winners to the schools that have impressed them the most.